 The walk across Wales came first (2002-06).
 I enjoyed it so much that a few weeks later I went to Land's End to start a traverse of England, and the following year something similar for Scotland.

 When I started Scotland, I vaguely knew that there was some difficult territory to cross before I could reach my goal of Cape Wrath.
 In Wales, I had already learnt how to use a bothy and a bunkhouse; reaching the North-West Highlands aged 62, I bit the bullet and took up backpacking, with lightweight tent, the only sensible way to reach my goal.
 The tent has since proved invaluable in England too.
 The Scotland walk took me from 2007 to 2014, and the England walk from 2006 to 2016 - I finished it three weeks after becoming entitled to my old-age pension.

 See also my feature article A long walk to Berwick in the November 2016 issue of The Great Outdoors - go to www.tgomagazine.co.uk for back issues.

 Long-distance pathsThis site also looks at a wide variety of named trails which I have walked over the years.
-Some are solo, but many are in collaboration with my friend Dave Travers - we have been walking together since the 1970s, and on others you will find reference to various bits of family.
+Some are solo, but many were in collaboration with my friend Dave Travers - we walked together for many years, from the 1970s to his untimely death in 2017; on others, you will find reference to various bits of family.

 I would like to complete as many of the 19 National Trails of the three nations as I can.
 With every inch of only seven fully completed, that sounds like a tall order, but I'm just a stage or so short of several more.
 In 2016 I completed three - the Southern Upland Way - a magnificent backpackers' route across southern Scotland - in May, the famous Pennine Way in June, and Glyndwr's Way in mid-Wales in October (pages coming soon).